 What is Hoodia?

-Picture a low-growing cactus with plump, spiny limbs and an attractive flower that smells like rotting flesh.
-It probably doesn’t represent a plant you want in your home, but this African native has been a staple of the Bushmen diet and may signify some hope for those challenged with obesity.
-Hoodia cactus has been on the menu for thousands of years in South Africa and may soon be coming to a store near you.
+Picture a low-growing plant with plump, spiny limbs and an attractive flower that smells like rotting flesh.
+It probably doesn’t represent a plant you want in your home, but this African native succulent has been a staple of the indigenous people’s diet and may signify some hope for those challenged with obesity.
+Hoodia has been on the menu for thousands of years in South Africa and may soon be coming to a store near you.
 What is hoodia?
 There are over 20 species in the genus with Hoodia gordonii plant just one of the many amazing specimens.

 Hoodia produces a flat, saucer-shaped flower that is flesh colored.
 The flower is quite interesting looking but keep your distance if you get to see a bloom.
 The flower smells like something gone bad, but the odor attracts flies which pollinate the plant.